facebook/react-native-website/docs/new-architecture-app-renderer-android.md

 ## 1. Provide a `JSIModulePackage` inside your `ReactNativeHost`

 In order to enable Fabric in your app, you would need to add a `JSIModulePackage` inside your `ReactNativeHost`.
-If you followed the TurboModule section of this playbook, you probably already know where to find your `ReactNativeHost`.
+If you followed the TurboModule section of this guide, you probably already know where to find your `ReactNativeHost`.
 If not, you can locate your `ReactNativeHost` by searching for the `getReactNativeHost()`.
 The `ReactNativeHost` is usually located inside your `Application` class.

 Once you located it, you need to add the `getJSIModulePackage` method as from the snippet below: